 Verulam will only commence work once an order has been placed by either a signed proposal, email or in writing.
 An ‘order’ is deemed to be a written contract between Verulam and the Client including telephone and email agreements.

 Verulam is part of Sheer Media Ltd. Sheer Media Limited trades as Engage Web and as Verulam, so invoices will come from Sheer Media Limited.
 Invoices will be generated and issued electronically and sent by email to the Client.
 Our preferred method of payment is Direct Debit.
 The details of our account will be included on all invoices, as will our company number and VAT registration number.

 Verulam accept no legal liability for loss or damage caused by any work carried out by Verulam or any contractors thereof.

 All quotations are valid for a period of 30 days only.
 All prices are subject to VAT at standard rate.

-We reserve the right to change these Terms and Conditions at our sole discretion, and your rights under these Terms and Conditions will be subject to the most current version of these Terms and Conditions posted on this page, unless any change to these Terms and Conditions is required to be made by law or government authority.
-These Terms and Conditions supersede all previous agreements or understandings.
+We reserve the right to change these Terms and Conditions at our sole discretion, and your rights under these Terms and Conditions will be subject to the most current version of these Terms and Conditions posted on this page, unless any change to these Terms and Conditions is required to be made by law or government authority or unless any specific Terms and Conditions were attached to the written contract provided with your quotation.
 Acceptance of a quotation, estimate or invoice constitutes agreement and full acceptance of these Terms and Conditions.
-The most up-to-date version of these Terms and Conditions will always be available on this website.

 All agreed materials to be supplied to Verulam must be in the following formats, unless otherwise agreed: